Hodge2Franklin/MeX-Docs/README.md

 ## Contact

-For questions or support, please contact the repository owner.
+For questions or support, please contact the MeX AI Companion team.